draftedus/tangram/languages/node/README.md

 ### Advanced

-This example demonstrates logging predictions and true values to the Tangram reporting and monitoring app.
-Before running the example, upload the file `examples/heart-disease.tangram` to either https://app.tangramhq.com or your on-prem deployment.
+This example demonstrates logging predictions and true values to the Tangram reporting and monitoring web app.
+Before running the example, run `tangram app` to start the app running locally, open `http://localhost:8080` in your browser, and upload the file `examples/heart-disease.tangram` to it.

 Then you can run the example:

 ```
+$ cd examples/advanced
+$ yarn install
-$ python3 examples/advanced.py
+$ yarn start
 ```

 Now if you refresh the production stats or production metrics tabs for the model you uploaded, you should see predictions and true values being reported.